-Police: Lancaster teen wanted in connection to shots-fired incident
+Police: Lancaster teen arrested in connection to shots-fired incident

 Jayden Gray was charged after an investigation of the incident, which occurred around 3:08 p.m., police say.